kagof/BefungeRepo/README.md

 # BefungePower
-Befunge program using a recursive algorithm to generate x^n
+Befunge-93 program using a recursive algorithm to generate x^n.
+Note that this appears to just return 0 for any value greater than 2^16-1.
+This is because the Befunge-93 stack is of 16-bit signed long integers.

 The recursive algorithm used is: